 Edward defeats Llywelyn

 Llywelyn was cut off from supplies and an escape route so had to accept defeat.
 Edward demanded payment of £50,000 and all of Llywelyn's territories.
 Llywelyn was left only with the Isle of Anglesey which he had to pay rent of £1,000 a year.
-Edward also demanded that Anglesey should be handed in the case that Llywelyn died without a male heir.
+Edward also demanded that Anglesey should be handed over if Llywelyn died without a male heir.
 Llywelyn swore fealty to Edward at Rhuddlan on November 10th and again at a ceremony at Westminster Abbey on Christmas Day.

 This Cistercian abbey in Devon was colonised by monks from the abbey on the Isle of White.
 Amicia de Redvers was responsible for its foundation in memory of her husband and son who had died.